EmilDohne/compressed-image/python/README.md

 ## Testing the python bindings

-Testing of the python bindings is done via the [pytest](https://pypi.org/project/pytest/) library, if you followed the build steps above you should have a `compressed_image.cpxxx-xxx_xxx.pyd/so/dylib` in the build directory.
+Testing of the python bindings is done via [pytest](https://pypi.org/project/pytest/), if you followed the build steps above you should have a `compressed_image.cpxxx-xxx_xxx.pyd/so/dylib` in the build directory.
 To then test these you should go to the `python/test` directory and execute pytest:

 > [!NOTE]
-> If you are not testing via cibuildwheel you will likely have to copy the .pyd file as well as any `.dll`/`.so`/`.dylib`
-> files into the `test/` directory so pytest can import your built module
+> If you are not testing via cibuildwheel (i.e. following the previous and this step) you will likely have to copy the .pyd file as well as any `.dll`/`.so`/`.dylib` files into the `test/` directory so pytest can import your built module.
+This step has to be repeated whenever you rebuild

 - `cd <dir/to/compressed-image>/python/test`
 - `pytest`